cjacker/opensource-toolchain-stm32/README.md

 git checkout linux
 python ./SWMProg.py
 ```

+No OpenOCD / pyOCD debugging support up to now.

 ## Special Case 2: Luat Core-AIR105 devboard

 AIR105 and MHS1903s is same, it no doubt support SWD, but Luat Core-AIR105 devboard did not export SWD interface, If you do not want to modify the hardware, you have to use [air105-uploader](https://github.com/racerxdl/air105-uploader) to program this devboard.